Securing Your Account with Two-Factor Authentication

 If 2FA is not yet enabled, you will see an option to activate it.
 Click the Activate button to begin the setup process.

-A QR code will be displayed on screen.
-Open your preferred authenticator app (such as Google Authenticator, Authy, or Microsoft Authenticator) and scan the QR code.
-This links your account to the app.
+A QR code will appear on screen.
+Open your authenticator app and scan it:

 Enter the Verification Code